rosentodorov93/ReactJs-SoftUni-Final-Project/README.md

 Guest features:
   * can register
   * can search sort and read articles
+  * can read articles comments

 Regular User features:
   * can search sort and read articles
   * can create own articles
   * can edit and delete own articles
+  * can write and read comments on articles
   * can see and filter own articles in profile

 ### **The application is build using:**